 Table of Contents

 I am a strong believer in healthy eating and swapping out ingredients for healthy alternatives without sacrificing taste and texture.
 However, I also do not shy away from real butter and cane sugar.
-Healthy living is all about balance rather than deprivation.
+And that’s what these cookies use for the best results!

-- Full control: Be ahead of the game by making homemade cookies right from scratch with no additives, preservatives or ingredients you can’t pronounce.
+- Control over the ingredients: Unlike store-bought oatmeal cookies, your homemade oatmeal cookies will have no additives, preservatives or ingredients you can’t pronounce.

-- Real food ingredients: When it comes to making classic healthy oatmeal chocolate chip cookies that have a moist, buttery, melt in your mouth texture, I know that there really is no way around using things like butter and sugar.
-We also add whole grain spelt or whole wheat flour for more health benefits.
-Source organic, natural and possibly local ingredients, whenever possible.
+- Real food ingredients: When it comes to making classic oatmeal cookies that have melt in your mouth texture, I know there is really no way around using things like butter and sugar.
+We also use whole grain flour for more health benefits.

 - Sugar: Either cane sugar or coconut sugar will do.
-No liquid sweetener like maple syrup please.
+No liquid sweetener like maple syrup please because recipe won’t work.

-- Rolled oats: If you prefer steel cut oats, I don’t recommend regular but if you can get your hands on quick cooking steel cut oats, go ahead and use those.
+- Rolled oats: Or quick oats.
+If you prefer steel cut oats, I don’t recommend regular ones, but if you can get your hands on quick cooking steel cut oats, go ahead and use those.
 Even so, they may not blend as well because of their coarse texture, resulting in a heavier tasting cookie.

 - Other dry ingredients: Baking soda, cinnamon, and salt.
-No need for baking powder.
-Dark chocolate chips, or you could use mini chocolate chips for more chocolate in each bite.
+Dark chocolate chips or you could use mini chocolate chips for more chocolate in each bite.

-- Wet ingredients: Eggs.
-Butter that’s been melted and cooled.
+- Other wet ingredients: Eggs.
 Pure vanilla extract.

 How to Make Healthy Oatmeal Cookies

-- Chill the dough: Place the bowl of dough in the fridge to chill.
+- Chill the dough: Place the bowl of dough in the fridge to chill for 30 minutes.

-Indulge a bit and save the rest for later.
-Freeze some or package them up as gifts.
+Indulge a bit and save the rest for later!
+Freeze some healthy oatmeal cookies or package them up as gifts.
 Make sandwich cookies with healthy buttercream or healthy chocolate frosting.
 They are the perfect addition to your holiday baking tray.
-Just don’t forget to leave some out for Santa!

 Tips for Best Results

-- Chill and Bake: It’s super important to bake right after the dough has chilled.
-Because there is a purpose behind putting it in the fridge if you allow it to warm back up again, that defeats the purpose.
-The butter needs to solidify to be able to work its magic in creating a lovely chewy cookie that isn’t flat.
+- Bake right after chilling: Bake right after the dough has chilled, don’t let it sit on the counter.
+Because there is a purpose behind putting it in the fridge.
+If you allow it to warm back up again, that defeats the purpose.

-- Make Ahead: This dough will keep in the fridge for up to 2 days ahead of baking.
-Once you take it out just make sure to bake immediately.
-You can also freeze the dough for up to 3 months, which will come in handy if you’re thinking ahead to Christmas.
-Roll the dough into balls and freeze them on a sheet for an hour.
+Freezing the dough: You can freeze the dough for up to 3 months.
+Roll the dough into balls and freeze them on a baking sheet for 1 hour.
 Then transfer to a Ziploc bag.
 This way you can take out individual balls and bake as many as you need at a time.
 Thaw the dough in the fridge for a few hours before baking.

 FAQs